 Freedom of Information Act (FOIA)

 The processing fee assessed for FOIA request of copies of Animal Shelter Records is $8.
 If significant time or resources is spent processing the request, additional fees may be assessed upon release of information.

 Lost & Found Pet Services

 At the Kent County Animal Shelter we work very hard to reunite lost pets with their owners.
 We admit stray animals at the shelter and hold them while trying to locate their owners.
 KCAS keeps a log of reported stray animals being held in people’s homes.
 We also maintain a lost pet logbook allowing pet owners to post their pet’s information for Shelter visitors to view.
 Since new animals arrive every day, we recommend owners searching for a lost pet visit the Shelter every couple of days.
 Unclaimed animals are evaluated and placed up for adoption as long as they are found to be healthy and behaviorally acceptable.

 Pet Euthanasia Services

 The Kent County Animal Shelter (KCAS) offers low cost euthanasia for pets.
 This service is a drop-off service only.
 Pet owners are not able to be in the room during the procedure.
 KCAS uses the most humane method of euthanasia currently available and the cost is $40 per pet.
-Please arrive no later than one hour before closing time for this service.
+Please call us at 616.632.7300 to schedule an appointment for this service, to assist us in providing the most focused and respectful care for your pet.
+In case of more urgent situations, we are able to provide this service no later than one hour before closing time.

 Lost Pet Reclaim